For your convenience, many of the products I link too are affiliate links which means I may earn money if you purchase a product I recommend.

-One of my goals this year it to only touch my emergency fund for true emergencies.
+One of my goals this year is to only touch my emergency fund for true emergencies.

 I’m always going to be tempted to dip into my emergency fund for instant gratification.
-But as I learn to make wise financial decision, this is one habit I intend to break.
+But as I learn to make wise financial decisions, this is one habit I intend to break.

 The trick is to learn to manage your finances so that you decrease your chances of having emergencies.

 As you decrease your emergencies and get used to having a fully funded emergency fund, I believe that your need for non-emergency emergencies will decrease.

 You may also be interested in these post about building your Emergency Fund: